MaciekBaron/particle-cloud/README.md

 Particle Cloud
 ==============

-This is a "semi-orbital" particle cloud animation that I've created around three years ago (2010) but have know updated and optimized to use `requestAnimationFrame` etc..
+This is a "semi-orbital" particle cloud animation that I've created around three years ago (2010) but have now updated and optimized to use `requestAnimationFrame` etc..
 It's a Canvas based animation that uses I wrote from scratch without using any libraries (except jQuery, but it can be easilly rewritten to not require it).